Wisconsin Court Records

 The Wisconsin Judicial Branch provides forms for individuals who want to file for an uncontested divorce.
 Interested persons can also find the documents in hard copy by visiting the Circuit Court.
 Spouses that wish to file a joint divorce petition will be joint petitioners.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Wisconsin?
+How Do I Get a Copy of My Divorce Decree in Wisconsin?

 To get a copy of a divorce decree in Wisconsin, any of the parties involved should visit or contact the Clerk of Court office in the county where the divorce case was handled or send a query by mail or online.
 Interested persons can also obtain copies of divorce decrees by filing a request form, paying the appropriate fees, and submitting a copy of a valid ID card.
 Send all to;